NON-Encoding/NON-Encoding.github.io/index.md

 **NONE** is a variable-length universal character encoding and code-page standard.

-It is the intent of the encoding to become the only encoding needed and used;\\
+It is the intent of the encoding to become the only text encoding needed and used;\\
 to make both programming and working with texts less frustrating.

 Encoding finally has to become a **non-e**ncoding.